NURSING 1101NA - Foundations of Nursing Practice I

 General Course Information

-Course Code NURSING 1101NA Course Foundations of Nursing Practice I Coordinating Unit School of Nursing Term Quadmester 2 Level Undergraduate Location/s Ngee Ann-Adelaide Education Centre Units 3 Contact Intensive daily lectures and tutorials in weeks 1-2, 6-7, 11-12 Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description This course is designed to facilitate student learning about development of nursing as a profession and discipline.
+Course Code NURSING 1101NA Course Foundations of Nursing Practice I Coordinating Unit Adelaide Nursing School Term Quadmester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Intensive daily lectures and tutorials in weeks 1-2, 6-7, 11-12 Restrictions Available to B Nurs (Post Registration) students in Singapore only Course Description This course is designed to facilitate student learning about development of nursing as a profession and discipline.
 It will focus on professional issues and the elements of practice that distinguish nursing as a profession.
 These include healthcare ethics, law and advocacy.
 The students will be required to identify and describe how these issues relate to their current practice.

 The curriculum includes the following content specified by the Singapore Nursing Board curriculum requirements: Healthcare Ethics and Law.